Superficial external pudendal artery

 The superficial external pudendal artery (superficial external pudic artery) is one of the three pudendal arteries.
 It arises from the medial side of the femoral artery, close to the superficial epigastric artery and superficial iliac circumflex artery.

 Course and target

-After piercing the femoral sheath and fascia cribrosa, it courses medialward, across the spermatic cord (or round ligament in the female), to be distributed to the integument on the lower part of the abdomen, the penis and scrotum in the male, and the labium majus in the female, anastomosing with branches of the internal pudendal artery.
+After piercing the femoral sheath and fascia cribrosa, it courses medialward, across the spermatic cord (or round ligament in the female), to be distributed to the integument on the lower part of the abdomen, the scrotum in the male, and the labium majus in the female, anastomosing with branches of the internal pudendal artery.

 It crosses superficial to the inguinal ligament.